OpenVoter/openvote/README.md

 • A Root Registrar Key controls which identities may vote

-This process—known as Digital Democracy Day (D3) ensures that trust does not begin in factories, sealed boxes, or unseen servers.
+This process known as Digital Democracy Day (D3) ensures that trust does not begin in factories, sealed boxes, or unseen servers.
 It begins in the open, with the community physically watching the system come to life.

-## Transparent Voting Without Central Control
+### Transparent Voting Without Central Control

 When a citizen votes with OpenVote: